 Neighborhoods in Asheville

 If you like to be in the middle of things, downtown Asheville might be a good fit for you.
-Living downtown means you’ll most likely end up in a condo or small apartment above a restaurant or other small business.
-Parking can be a pain in the butt but once your vehicle is parked, you can walk to tons of restaurants and bars and even the newly remodeled Asheville Art Museum.
+Living downtown means you’ll most likely end up in a condo or small apartment above a restaurant or other business.
+Parking can be a pain but once your vehicle is parked, you can walk to tons of restaurants and bars and even the newly remodeled Asheville Art Museum.

 Potential downside: lots of cars and lots of tourists.
+Oh and the parking.
+Plus, your chances of having a small, private yard are virtually zero.

 Some of the nicest houses in the Asheville area are located in the Montford neighborhood.
 We recently learned that the neighborhood is actually listed on the National Register of Historic Places due to the large number of historic homes built between 1890 and 1920.
 Old growth trees line the streets of Montford and a fair number of bed and breakfasts operate out of it as well.
 If your party days are over and you want peace and quiet, put Montford on your list of places to check out.
 Can’t afford to rent or buy an entire house?
 There are some studio apartments in Montford, some of which are located in the basement and allow you to have your own private entrance and space at a fraction of the cost for renting an entire place.